-- Well drained soil is also a bust.
-Add organic matter to your soil if it is heavy and your thyme will thank you for it.
+Well drained soil is also a bust.
+Add organic matter or compost to your soil if it is heavy and your thyme will thank you for it.

-- Thyme is useful in so many ways.
+Thyme is useful in so many ways.
+It is a staple of Italian cooking.
 It is a wonderful addition to pasta and pizza sauces, stews, and soups, and is especially good with poultry, fish, and eggs.

 That is all there is to it.
 Is it time to plant your thyme?